 - (a) Faculty are encouraged to include formative assessment exercises within their teaching programs, to support the students' learning and self-awareness prior to formal, summative assessment. - (b) All formally assessed work is subject to clear assessment protocols.
-Assessments, both coursework and examinations will be subject to both internal and ideally external moderation (using external advisers) prior to being given to students to attempt.
-This will cross check that students are being asked to attempt work of the appropriate volume and standard, and will be moderated using forms in annexes G and H. All validated forms of assessment must be treated and marked with the same level of academic rigour, and are subject to standard minimum marking and moderating requirements. - (c) All programs are conducted under common University regulations. - (d) Students must be assessed in accordance with the assessment schedules for individual courses of their programs. - (e) Students cannot submit an assignment to be assessed as part of a module if the assignment has already been assessed and credit awarded as part of another module.
+Assessments, both coursework and examinations which contribute more than 30% of the overall course grade will be subject to both internal and possibly external moderation (using external advisors), prior to being given to students to attempt.
+This will cross check that students are being asked to attempt work of the appropriate volume and standard, and will be moderated using forms in annexes I and J. All validated forms of assessment must be treated and marked with the same level of academic rigour, and are subject to standard minimum marking and moderating requirements. - (c) All programs are conducted under common University regulations. - (d) Students must be assessed in accordance with the assessment schedules for individual courses of their programs. - (e) Students cannot submit an assignment to be assessed as part of a module if the assignment has already been assessed and credit awarded as part of another module. - (f) Examinations and, where possible, coursework are anonymously assessed. - (g) All courses must specify the assessment criteria applicable, defining the academic qualities and practical abilities students need to demonstrate to achieve a particular mark on the University scale, and taking due regard to the relevant national standards.
+This is distinct from the assessment strategy which

-- (f) Examinations and, where possible, coursework are anonymously assessed. - (g) All courses must specify the assessment criteria applicable, defining the academic qualities and practical abilities students need to demonstrate to achieve a particular mark on the University scale, and taking due regard to the relevant national standards.
-This is distinct from the assessment strategy which specifies the weighting between examination, coursework or other elements of the course assessment. - (h) All awards must specify the requirements and outcomes for each level of study, and ensure that these align with the generic level descriptors widely used internationally.
+- specifies the weighting between examination, coursework or other elements of the course assessment. - (h) All awards must specify the requirements and outcomes for each level of study, and ensure that these align with the generic level descriptors widely used internationally.